V

 Image by Anya Todich

-In compositions written in 2019 for V–A–C Foundation’s project DK Zattere, Vladimir Rannev deconstructs and rethinks the musical material of Rimsky-Korsakov’s opera through the help of electronic sound processing.
+In compositions written in 2019 for the Venice project DK Zattere, Vladimir Rannev deconstructs and rethinks the musical material of Rimsky-Korsakov’s opera through the help of electronic sound processing.
 The static format of the sound installation is consonant with the stopped time in the sunken city, where, as Rimsky-Korsakov’s birds of paradise sing, “the eternal moment has come.”
 To Rannev’s mind, the city of Kitezh is above all an acoustic phenomenon: invisible, but clearly audible.

 Vladimir Rannev (Moscow, 1970) is a composer.
 He graduated from the Rimsky-Korsakov Saint Petersburg State Conservatory and the Cologne University of Music.
 Rannev won the Sergey Kuryokhin Award in 2013 (for his 2012 opera, Two Acts), the Casta Diva Russian Opera Award in 2017, and a Golden Mask National Theatre Award in 2019 (his 2017 opera Prose won him the award for Best Composer).
-In 2019, Rannev took part in the DK Zattere project with his sound installation, Kitezh (V–A–C Zattere, Venice).
+In 2019, Rannev took part in the DK Zattere project with his sound installation, Kitezh (Venice).
 In collaboration with Marina Alekseeva, Rannev is the author the installations In Chocolate (2019), Ready to Repeat (2019), and The Whole Shebang (2020).

 Audio engineer: Andrey Titov-Vrublevksky